 Anaheim, CA — The happiest place on Earth is about to get vaccinated.
-Following recent reports of multiple Measles outbreaks at Disneyland, officials at the resort decided to offer free vaccinations to restore customer confidence in the world-famous entertainment park.
+Following recent reports of multiple Measles outbreaks at Disneyland in past years, officials at the resort decided to offer free vaccinations to restore customer confidence in the world-famous entertainment park.
+This will include COVID vaccinations once they’re available.

-According to health officials, the popular park has struggled with a measles outbreak which originated from people who refuse to vaccinate themselves or their children.
+According to health officials, the famous park has struggled with a measles outbreak, which originated from people who refuse to vaccinate themselves or their children.
 Driven by a false sense of security from a privileged 1st world lifestyle, many people who chose not to vaccinate are rapidly deteriorating what experts call “herd immunity.”

 But Disneyland is not standing by waiting for another measles case to appear.

-“This is a perfect opportunity for Monsanto to show who we really are and what we’re really about,” said Monsanto spokesman Foster Deidarious.
-“For decades Monsanto has worked with Disneyland in building rides and exhibits.
+“This is a perfect opportunity for Monsanto to show who we are and what we’re about,” said Monsanto spokesman Foster Deidarious.
+“For decades, Monsanto has worked with Disneyland in building rides and exhibits.
 Now we can re-build lives and Disneyland’s profitability with mandatory guest vaccinations.”

 It is not clear at the time of this writing how the vaccinations will be administered, nor how officials will know who’s had previous treatments.